-Scottish Terriers - Understand and Love the Breed
+Scottish Terriers: Understand and Love the Breed

 Scottish terriers are wonderful animals!
-The breed, known as Diehard for their fierce determination and unwavering loyalty, make fantastic companions and add fun, excitement, and love to the lives of the humans lucky enough to be owned by a Scottie.
+The breed, also known as Diehard for their fierce determination and unwavering loyalty, make fantastic companions and add fun, excitement, and love to the lives of the humans lucky enough to be owned by a Scottie.

-We have shared our lives with three Scotties over 28 years and I have come to respect their intelligence and independence, love their great hearts and hilarious antics, and tolerate their Caledonian stubbornness.
+We have shared our lives with three Scotties over 28 years, and I have come to respect their intelligence and independence, love their great hearts and hilarious antics, and tolerate their Caledonian stubbornness.

-and are not suitable for every family.
-They are difficult to train, like their own "space", do not tolerate small children, and have their own ideas on how your household should run.
+Scotties, however, have a temperament different from other dog breeds and are not suitable for every family.
+They are difficult to train, like their own "space", do not tolerate small children, and have their own ideas about how your household should run.
 Always keep in mind that Scotties consider themselves companions, not pets.
-Read on to determine if your are worthy of a Scottie in your life.
+Read on to determine if you are worthy of a Scottie in your life.

 f you adopt a Scottie I strongly recommend hiring a professional dog trainer for at least the first few weeks of puppy instruction to ensure the dog, and you, learn the basics of Scottie training.
 If you don't apply firm but gentle handling from the start, the Scottie will likely come to control the household.

-when we are talking about them and even act insulted if made the butt of a joke.
+They hate to be scolded, laughed at, ignored, or humiliated.
+Never force a Scottie to wear silly costumes or bows.
+It offends their natural dignity.
+Our Scotties seem to understand when we are talking about them and even act insulted if made the butt of a joke.
 Treat them as a respected member of the family, not as a toy or plaything.
 They will repay you with love and unwavering devotion.

-Scotties are independent.
 They are faithful, loyal companions – and tend to become highly protective, “one-person” dogs.
 My first Scottie Banquo drove a man from my front porch who claimed he had been called to fix the water heater.
 My girl curled her lip, showed her impressive canine incisor, and growled menacingly.
 The guy left in a hurry.

 Scotties are not lap dogs.
 They want their own space, bed, food bowl, and “me” time.
 They are not put on earth to please you or cater to your whims.
 They will love you, protect you, share your life, but they will not be “window dressing”.